ready. You are currently on: Employment rate

 Almost 77% of Flemish population aged 20 to 64 at work

-Highest employment rate among couples with dependent children
+Highest employment rate among highly educated and couples with children

 Flemish employment rate slightly above EU average